 - Add in cucumber and onion and toss to coat evenly.

 - Cover and store in the refrigerator for several hours before serving, preferably overnight.
+Stir just before serving.

 Change up the flavor by adding different herbs.
 You can also use dried herbs, just use 1 teaspoon instead as dried herbs are more potent.